jjnether/obsidian_backup/jnetherton/DA/Meta/TTX.md

 WEEK OF 8/4

 - For template, read a couple with the template and see if things match (rounding errors and missing settings are ok to see).
 If they match, we can save time by not sending again at the end, assuming the compare looks good also
+- Need to operate all ways (including load breaks)

 Things to check:
 - RTAC firmware/updates to push?